 The Oregon State University Chamber Music Workshop is a unique camp for advanced and intermediate string students ages 10 through 18 looking to share the joy of playing ensemble repertoire in a supportive and stimulating environment.
 With a world-class faculty, participants benefit from expert coaching, sight reading clinics, supervised practice sessions, master classes, the opportunity to perform with small ensembles in formal and informal concerts.

-The OSU Chamber Music Workshop features an on-campus residence option for students ages 14 and above, available for both sessions.
-A limited number of need-based and merit scholarships will be provided.
+The OSU Chamber Music Workshop features an on-campus residence option for students ages 14 and above.

 One week: $550 tuition

 Residential Camp (lodging and dining on the OSU campus; evening activities will be offered)